-Robinhood blames record trade volume & itself for outages – TechCrunch
+Robinhood offers $15 discount, blames outage on record trades – TechCrunch

 The $912 million-funded fintech giant will provide compensation to all customers of its Robinhood Gold premium subscription for borrowing money to trade plus access to Morningstar research reports, Nasdaq data, and bigger instant deposits.
 It’s offering them three months of service.

 A month of Robinhood Gold costs $5 plus 5% yearly interest on borrowing above $1,000, charged daily.
 Before a pricing change, the flat fee per month could range as high as $200.
 However, compensated users will only get the $5 off per month, for a total of $15.
 That could seem woefully insufficient if Robinhood users missed out on buying back into stocks like Apple that went up over 9% on Monday.
+Robinhood is calling it a “first step”.

 Impacted Robinhood users can contact the company here to ask for compensation.
 Below you can see the email Robinhood sent to custoemrs late last night.